 You are braver, kinder and more clever than you will ever know.
 What feels like small, insignificant things will add up and build until one day, you look back in amazement of what you’ve achieved.
 As they say, Rome wasn’t built in a day, and neither is a life.

 When I think back to where I was a year ago, 6 months ago, last week, I realized I never would have imagined myself where I am today.
 It’s frightening, but also satisfying as hell.

 5. be humble

-I can’t tell you how to achieve this or when you’ll achieve this, (this being humility).
+I can’t tell you how to achieve this or when you’ll achieve this (this being humility).
 One day, you will simply stop and feel the world move around you while you’re stuck in a chilling moment of awareness.
 You’ll take a breath so long and deep that you can feel the cool oxygen reach your brain before slipping down your spine like a crescendo.
 In that moment, you will feel small and inferior and perhaps on the brink of tears.
-The earth is so big and universe so vast, and yet there you stand.
+The earth is so big and the universe is so vast, and yet there you stand.
 Life is a miracle, and you will be feel humbled in the small space you occupy